luojiahai/luojiahai.github.io/docs/index.md

     details: I like eating, cooking, and grocery shopping.
 I can pilot the A320 in Microsoft Flight Simulator.
   - icon: 📫
     title: How to reach me
     details: Email luo[at]jiahai.co or direct message on any social sites.
-My Wechat ID is luowlni.
+My WeChat ID is luowlni.
 ---